shyjuk/shyjuk.github.io/_posts/2023-10-03-ENABLE-HTTPS-ON-WINDOWS-FOR-ODOO-ERP.md

 tags: [odoo,windows,iis,redirect,proxy]     # TAG names should always be lowercase
 ---

-# ENABLE HTTPS ON WINDOWS FOR ODOO ERP USING IIS AS A PROXY
+# Securing Your Odoo ERP: Step-by-Step Guide to Enabling HTTPS with IIS on Windows

 Odoo is an open-source business management software suite that includes a wide range of applications and modules for various business needs.
 It is designed to help organizations manage their operations more efficiently and effectively.